keboola/connection-docs/components/use-cases/ecommerce.md

 Authorize your Google account.

-Duplicate the sheet into your Google Drive and paste the file ID back to Keboola.
+Duplicate the sheet into your Google Drive and paste the file ID back to Keboola Connection.
 It’s needed for correct mapping in your duplicated Google sheet.

 *Note: We are working on automatization.
 In the future, you won't have to duplicate the sheet by yourself, we will do that for you.*